Understanding the Challenges in Iterative Generative Optimization with LLMs: Conclusion and Discussion

 We analyzed the difficulty of setting up a \textit{learning loop} for generative optimization, identifying three key design decisions that critically influence optimization outcomes: \textit{starting artifact}, \textit{credit horizon}, and \textit{experience batching}.
 Through experiments across three domains—ML agent pipelines, Atari game-playing programs, and prompt optimization on BBEH—we found no single universal recipe that works across all tasks.

-Generative optimization has other degrees of freedom that we did not ablate, such as the design of the feedback oracle, the choice of LLM used as the optimizer, and specific optimization schemes studied in prior work.
+Generative optimization has other degrees of freedom that we did not ablate, such as the design of the feedback oracle, the choice of LLM as the optimizer, and specific optimization procedures.
 We instead sought to isolate learning-loop design choices that are often treated as implementation details but can materially change outcomes.
-Interestingly, these choices closely parallel long-studied concepts in machine learning such as neural network initialization, truncated horizons in reinforcement learning, and batch size in stochastic gradient descent.

-Viewed through this lens, we conjecture that with sustained research explorations generative optimization may eventually admit robust ``defaults'' that enable broad adoption: just as Transformers~\citep{vaswani2017attention} provided a broadly useful inductive bias for sequence modeling, we may discover \textit{starting artifacts} for agents that are broadly optimizable across tasks; and just as Adam~\citep{kingma2014adam} works well across a wide range of neural architectures, we may discover robust ways to structure the \textit{learning context} --- what traces to include, truncate, and batch --- that transfer across agent designs and domains.
+Interestingly, these choices closely parallel long-studied concepts in machine learning.
+Viewed through this lens, we conjecture that with sustained research interests, generative optimization may eventually admit robust ``defaults'' that enable broad adoption: just as Transformers~\citep{vaswani2017attention} provided a broadly useful inductive bias for sequence modeling, we may discover \textit{starting artifacts} for agents that are broadly optimizable across tasks; and just as Adam~\citep{kingma2014adam} works well across a wide range of neural architectures, we may discover robust ways to structure the \textit{learning context} --- what traces to include, truncate, and batch --- that transfer across agent designs and domains.

 [2]{ \hyperref[#1]{\textbf{\ref*{#1}\quad #2}}\dotfill\pageref{#1} } [2]{ \hyperref[#1]{\ref*{#1}\quad #2}\dotfill\pageref{#1} }

 \appsectiontoc{sec:app:mlagent}{MLAgentBench Details} \appsubsectiontoc{sec:app:mlagent:setup}{Experimental setup} \appsubsectiontoc{sec:app:mlagent:workflow}{Agent design details} \appsubsectiontoc{sec:mlagent_feedback}{Feedback design details} \appsubsectiontoc{sec:app:mlagent:learning_dynamics}{Learning dynamics and meta-overfitting} \appsubsectiontoc{sec:app:mlagent-code}{Representative learned ML pipeline examples}